 It must be noted that the equations for heat flux in this method are English units.
-EFDC+ internally converts the SI units to English units and then converts it SI unit after the calculation.
+EFDC+ internally converts the SI units to English units and then converts them back to SI units after the calculation.

 5.2.
 Short Wave Radiation Absorption